Entropy and diffusion characterize mutation accumulation and biological information loss: Introduction

 We propose a model where the accumulation of mutations over time between at least two points can be considered a ``mutational distance".
-We fit the concept of mutational distance to physics definitions of distance via an advection-diffusion equation for the Brownian motion of tracers in a fluid flow, and use the result to model the change in entropy over time.
+We fit the concept of mutational distance, analogous to ``hamming" distance\cite{adami_evolution_2024}, to physics definitions of distance via an advection-diffusion equation for the Brownian motion, and use the result to model the change in entropy of a system over time.
 From a starting point of highly similar cells within a population, the cells accumulate mutational distance over time.
 The model fits to DNA mutation accumulation experiments.
-We then model epimutation as a primary factor in the determination of longevity, though the role of DNA mutation and any other system of entropic gain may be added to the model as appropriate.
+We then model entropy as a primary factor in the determination of longevity, though the role of DNA mutation and all other systems of entropic gain.
 We fit the model to organisms of varying lifespan and demonstrate the model's flexibility, which predicts that an entropic failure threshold causes biological mortality, via age-related phenotypes.
 We also examine a simple binomial entropy conversion for diverse biological systems, and its application to age-related molecular change.
 These simplified models suggest that aging may be entropy; and that entropy also increases within germline lineages as well, in the relative absence of selection.